-- Purpose: Ensure the Project does not result in detrimental geomorphic impacts relative to the pre-project dynamics of the system and the reference reaches and if such impacts occur to implement beneficial mitigation measures. - Goal: Monitor streams in the Project area vicinity for geomorphic changes and, if geomorphic changes are deemed by the GMT to have been caused by the Project, to identify Project operation adjustments and/or mitigation measures to meet established GMT and Project goals. - Geomorphic Assessment Locations and Methods (future efforts can be adjusted as appropriate by the GMT and AMT): - Monitor 39 Geomorphic Monitoring Stations (GMSs) pre-Project (with locations shown in Figure 2) and at least 247 GMSs post-Project cross-sections. - Collect cross-sectional data at long-term monitoring cross sections.
-Cross-section data collection would include top-of-bank, bankfull, and water surface elevations along a straight line of site trajectory between monuments and along a hydraulic modeling trajectory (model reaches). - Collect longitudinal profiles to collect bed topography data in the down-channeel direction within the extents of each GMS. - Leverage bathymetry with/from other sampling efforts in the Project vicinity when available to assess channel bed conditions especially outside the monitoring stations. - The USACE is working with WEST to evaluate video footage methods to document unstable banks, erosion, deposition, and other changes that could occur due to the Project or other items.
-The study will consider technical and economic factors related to the use of drone-mounted LiDAR, multiple cameras mounted on boats, multi-beam sonar (especially along the Red River), and other methods.
-Following the study, the results shall be presented to the AMT for further consideration to improve data collection. - Collect both instream and bed and bank sediment samples only if significant changes are apparent with respect to the historical data. - Complete Rosgen Level II assessments while also collecting data for select Rosgen Level III worksheets as the standard Level III assessment is not entirely applicable to the Red River.
-Assessments should be completed by practitioners with at least ten years of experience in riverine geomorphic measurements and analysis.

-- Conduct specific gage analysis for all USGS gages in the Project vicinity. - Evaluate changes in surveyed cross section geometry. - Evaluate changes in surveyed longitudinal profile. - Evaluate bank movement, sinuosity, channel (meander) migration and erosion rates, and meander amplitude and frequency using aerial photography.
+- Purpose: Ensure the Project does not result in detrimental geomorphic impacts relative to the pre-project dynamics of the system and the reference reaches and if such impacts occur to implement beneficial mitigation measures. - Goal: Monitor streams in the Project area vicinity for geomorphic changes and, if geomorphic changes are deemed by the GMT to have been caused by the Project, to identify Project operation adjustments and/or mitigation measures to meet established GMT and Project goals. - The GMP includes Geomorphic Assessment Locations and Methods (future efforts can be adjusted as appropriate by the GMT and AMT): - Monitor 39 Geomorphic Monitoring Stations (GMSs) pre-Project (with locations shown in Figure 2) and at least 247 GMSs post-Project cross-sections. - Collect cross-sectional data at long-term monitoring cross sections.
+Cross-section data collection would include top-of-bank, bankfull, and water surface elevations along a straight line of site trajectory between monuments and along a hydraulic modeling trajectory (model reaches). - Collect longitudinal profiles to collect bed topography data in the down-channel direction within the extents of each GMS. - Leverage bathymetry with/from other sampling efforts in the Project vicinity when available to assess channel bed conditions especially outside the monitoring stations. - Collect both instream and bed and bank sediment samples only if significant changes are apparent with respect to the historical data. - Complete Rosgen Level II assessments while also collecting data for select Rosgen Level III worksheets as the standard Level III assessment is not entirely applicable to the Red River.
+Assessments should be completed by practitioners with at least ten years of experience in riverine geomorphic measurements and analysis. - Conduct specific gage analysis for all USGS gages in the Project vicinity. - Evaluate changes in surveyed cross section geometry. - Evaluate changes in surveyed longitudinal profile. - Evaluate bank movement, sinuosity, channel (meander) migration and erosion rates, and meander amplitude and frequency using aerial photography.
 Aerial imagery has been historically collected every few years and used to capture trends in the land surface, including use and observations of impacts from the Project and other causes.

 During construction and post-construction, the intervals should be conducted to occur before scheduled geomorphological field assessments (scheduled every 5 years) to inform the assessment scope of work.
-The aerial surveys could continue to be conducted more frequently as determined by the local agencies which use the aerial information for other purposes. - Evaluate trends in sedimentary features (in-stream sediment bars), changes in large woody debris (LWD), and changes in riparian vegetation type. - Evaluate the degree of channel incision.
+The aerial surveys could continue to be conducted more frequently as determined by the local agencies which use the aerial information for other purposes.